katiestar99/ansible/docs/docsite/rst/user_guide/windows_winrm.rst

 another server.
 It is a SOAP-based protocol that communicates over HTTP/HTTPS, and is included in all recent Windows operating systems.
-Since Windows Server 2012, WinRM has been enabled by default, but in most cases extra configuration is required to use WinRM with Ansible.
+Since Windows Server 2012, WinRM has been enabled by default, but in most cases extra configuration is required to use WinRM with Assible.

-Ansible uses the `pywinrm <https://github.com/diyan/pywinrm>`_ package to communicate with Windows servers over WinRM.
-It is not installed by default with the Ansible package, but can be installed by running the following:
+Assible uses the `pywinrm <https://github.com/diyan/pywinrm>`_ package to communicate with Windows servers over WinRM.
+It is not installed by default with the Assible package, but can be installed by running the following:

 .. code-block:: shell

    pip install "pywinrm>=0.3.0"

 ..
 Note:: on distributions with multiple python versions, use pip2 or pip2.x,
-    where x matches the python minor version Ansible is running under.
+    where x matches the python minor version Assible is running under.

 ..
 Warning::
-     Using the ``winrm`` or ``psrp`` connection plugins in Ansible on MacOS in the latest releases typically fail.
-This is a known problem that occurs deep within the Python stack and cannot be changed by Ansible.
+     Using the ``winrm`` or ``psrp`` connection plugins in Assible on MacOS in the latest releases typically fail.
+This is a known problem that occurs deep within the Python stack and cannot be changed by Assible.
 The only workaround today is to set the environment variable ``no_proxy=*`` and avoid using Kerberos auth.